MengXiangxi/BLOG/_posts/2021-08-31-Maintenance-tricks.md

 layout: post
 ---

-Various toolchains have been set up to facilitate daily chores.
+<p> Various toolchains have been set up to facilitate daily chores.
 However, setting up and maintaining the environment becomes troublesome.
-Here, some common commands and methods are summarized.
+Here, some common commands and methods are summarized.</p>

 ## Jupyter Notebook

-This is organized as a list structure.

 - To set breakpoint